• Skip to primary navigation

 Mexico City’s Zocalo

-The Zocalo is the name for the city’s main square.
-It’s actually one of the biggest in the world.
-For this reason, it’s one of the most popular things to do in Mexico City.
+The is the name of the main square and it’s one of the biggest in the world.
+Hence, it’s one of the most popular things to see in Mexico City.

-The south-east corner of this square is said to be the spot where Hernan Cortes met Montezuma, the ruler of Tenochtitlan, which was the Aztec city that came before Mexico City.
+The south-east corner of this square is said to be the spot where Hernan Cortes met Montezuma, the ruler of Tenochtitlan, which was the Aztec city that came before Mexico City, forever altering the course of history.

 I’m a big fan of markets in Latin America.
 Whenever I land in a new place, one of the first things I do is go to look for the nearest market.

-It’s worth noting that there are some fantastic places to eat within the market, so you may want to plan lunch here.
+It’s worth noting that there are some fantastic places to eat within the market, so you may want to time it right and plan to have lunch here.

-If you’re in the mood, you can even climb the stairs and get a view Chapultepec Castle, which is located just a few blocks away.
+For the most stunning cityscape views, you can even climb the stairs and get views of Chapultepec Castle, which is located just a few blocks away.

-When traveling to Mexico City to do a spot of photography, this one makes an impressive shot for your Instagram feed.
+When traveling to Mexico City to do a spot of photography, this one makes an impressive shot for your Instagram and other Social Media feeds.

-It once tumbled down during the earthquake in 1985 before they repositioned it to look down and over Reforma Street, and it’s been guarding Mexico city ever since.
+It once tumbled down during the earthquake in 1985 before they repositioned it to look down and over Reforma Street, and it’s been guarding Mexico city ever since, a symbol of resilience and pride.

 💡Smart Travel Tip